joiningdata/lollipops/README.md

     -hide-disordered   do not draw disordered regions
     -hide-motifs       do not draw motifs
     -w=700             SVG output width (default=automatic)
+    -mut-color=#ff0000 color to use for non-synonymous lollipops -syn-color=#0000ff color to use for synonymous lollipops

 If you are working with non-human data, or know the Uniprot Accession already, You can specify it with `-U UNIPROTID` instead of GENE_SYMBOL,